The Impact of Spyware

-The true number of those impacted by spyware is almost impossible to discern, particularly given that many people will fall victim to the technology and not notice.
+The true number of those impacted by spyware is almost impossible to determine, particularly given that many people will fall victim to the technology and not notice.

-Activists & dissidents were the most frequently targeted, followed by government officials and journalists.
-We also discovered that spyware had been used to target individuals across nation state boundaries at least 85 times, including the targeting of Rwandan political figures based in Belgium.
+Activists and dissidents were the most frequently targeted, followed by government officials and journalists.
+We also discovered that spyware had been used to hack the devices of individuals across nation state boundaries at least 85 times, including the targeting of Rwandan political figures based in Belgium.

 This report shows that despite repeated criticisms and attempted regulation, the commercial spyware industry continues to grow unabated.
 Estimated to be worth $12 billion, it is clear more needs to be done to reign in the industry to protect human rights and safeguard freedom of expression.